pushpak25w/WaterPhish/README.md

 ## General info
-This website is a uses machine learning to tell if website is phishing or not.
+This website uses machine learning to detect if a given website is phishing or legitimate.

 ## Technologies:
 1. Python             3.9.6